 A useful level display must be located somewhere convenient to access by the operator.
 Ideally, it will also be easy to install.
 Consider what type of mounting would work best for your installation.

-Field Mount Meter: If the level display is the only piece of user control equipment being installed in the area, a field mount meter combines accessible front controls and fully sealed enclosure into one display.
-The display is integrated into a full enclosure that protects the internal electronics without the need of a cabinet, control panel, or other enclosure for protection.
-They are usually a pipe or wall-mounted, though some may be mounted directly to metal conduit.
+Field Mount Meter: If the level display is the only piece of user control equipment installed in the area, a field mount meter combines accessible front controls and a fully sealed enclosure into one display.
+The display is integrated into a full enclosure that protects the internal electronics without a cabinet, control panel, or other enclosure for protection.
+They are usually pipe or wall-mounted, though some may be mounted directly to metal conduit.

 Wall/Pipe Mount: The panel meter enclosure or field mount device is usually wall or pipe mounted.
 A wall mount meter will be bolted right to a flat surface.
 A pipe mount meter will install with a u‐bolt strapping it onto a pipe.
-Consider your installation site, and make sure you have the appropriate hardware to mount the meter you choose in the best location for the operator.
+Consider your installation site and make sure you have the appropriate hardware to mount the meter you choose in the operator’s best location.
 Many meters will have accessories or kits to make a wall or pipe mounting easier.
 Don’t choose the mounting location based on what is convenient for the hardware you happen to have on hand, or the display may end up in a difficult location to see.

 Hazardous Locations: Hazardous locations require special approved equipment, such as FM, CSA, ATEX, or IECE approvals.
 They involve many specialized installation requirements, but the basics of considering your mounting location in advance still apply.
 Most modern explosion-proof meter enclosures include wall and pipe mounting options, and some are light enough for direct conduit mounting.
 Intrinsically safe meters are often panel or field mount meters.